Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   far in the future.

-  The active media processing entity can insert metadata in any of the switching sets, embedded as DashEventMesageBoxes.
-The metadata is assumed to relate to the media presentation (e.g. program information, splice information , chapter information) and not to a specific track.
+  The active media processing entity can insert metadata in any of the switching sets, embedded as DashEventMesageBoxes, for playout using MPEG DASH.
+The metadata encapsulated in the DashEventMessageBox is assumed to relate to the media presentation (e.g. program information, splice information , chapter information) and not to a specific track.
 For track specific metadata other structures like the CMAF header can be used.
-  Configuration of the [=Receiving entity=] on how to handle the metadata is out of scope of current document.
+  Configuration of the [=Receiving entity=] on how to handle the metadata/EventMessageBoxes is out of scope of current document.
-  More information about this will be given in supplementatal documents on implementation guidelines and best practices, that specify some recommended practices and example implmeentation.
-For example, a default behavior could be to embed the metadata events as eventmessages in each audio track in the switching sets for delivery.
+  More information about this will be given in supplementatal documents on implementation guidelines and best practices, that specify some recommended practices and example implementation.
+An example default behavior could be to embed the metadata events in eventmessages and encapsulate these in each audio track for delivery.

   The following steps are recommended for timed metadata
   ingest related to events, tags, ad markers and